webplatform/docs/css/media_queries/color-index/index.md

 ---
 title: color-index
+notes:
+  - 'Add summery, values, syntax, example, description, specifications, compatibility.'
+readiness: 'Not Ready'
+standardization_status: 'W3C Recommendation'
 tags:
   - CSS
   - Media
   - Feature
-readiness: 'Not Ready'
-standardization_status: 'W3C Recommendation'
-notes:
-  - 'Add summery, values, syntax, example, description, specifications, compatibility.'
 uri: 'css/media queries/color-index'

 ---
-# color-index

 **Needs Summary**: This article does not have a summary.
 Summaries give a brief overview of the topic and are automatically included on some listing pages that link to this article.

 **Needs Examples**: This section should include examples.

-## Related specifications
+## <span>Related specifications</span>

-Specification
-:   Status
 [Media Queries Level 4](http://www.w3.org/TR/mediaqueries-4/) :   Working Draft

 [Media Queries](http://www.w3.org/TR/css3-mediaqueries/)
 :   Recommendation